3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 <br />

-## Explain why using transform for animation is better than using position
+## Transform is Better than Position

 Why don't we just use something like `position: relative` and `left: 200px`?